exp111/MMClone/README.md

 - fix pagination bullets being at the bottom
 - make objective display better on mobile
 - add shake on mobile/general cards after waiting too long?
-- fix finishing a case
+- add case finish animation

 # How to create a map from a image
 To transform a image to raster tiles you can use libvips with this command: